ducknovis/creturbolite/README.md

 # cre link turbolite
-link nowgg from turbo lite
+link nowgg from turbo lite.
 Mabe you don't know i'm a duck.
 Maybe you found this github page on purpose.